objectscript/Polymetric-Dashboard/docs/CreatingNewSensors.md

   - `Method Start() As %Status {...}`, overrides `%SYS.Monitor.AbstractDashboard.Start()` and will be called automatically during the initialization of the System Monitor Dashboard
 3. Create the GetSensors Method calling `SetSensor()` for each individual sensor you want to record data from
   - `Method GetSensors() As %Status {...}`, overrides `%SYS.Monitor.AbstractDashboard.GetSensors()` and will be called automatically during during each sampling period.
-4. Use the the System Monitor Manager (`^%SYSMONMGR`) to add your new Sensor Collection Class to the System Monitor Dashboard
+4. Use the the System Monitor Manager (`^%SYSMONMGR`) to register your new sensor collection class to the System Monitor Dashboard
+  - The System Monitor Manager can also be used to deregister sensor collection classes.

-## Example
+## Example - Adding Sensors
 ### Introduction
 In order to describe the creation of new user defined sensors more clearly, lets go through a concrete example.
 We will be creating a small collection of three sensors that monitor the CacheAudit database.